FMLA Notice Requirements - Employee

 Information Required for FMLA Notice

-It is not necessary for employees requesting FMLA leave to explicitly state their rights under the federal law, nor must they mention FMLA by name.
+It is not necessary for employees requesting FMLA leave to explicitly state their rights under federal law.
+Employees don't even have to mention FMLA by name.
 However, employees are required to provide employers with "sufficient information" that would help an employer understand that it is indeed FMLA-protected leave.
 Employees also must tell employers when they anticipate the need for leave and its expected duration.

 "Sufficient information," according to additional FMLA guidance, may include any of the following: